geoffreyangus/cs106r/notes/control_flow/control_flow.md

 When programming, we sometimes need to give conditional instructions to PyBot.
 For example, we might want to tell her: "If there is an orange in your cell, pick the orange."
 Using a conditional instruction is important here, because PyBot will crash if she attempts to pick an orange in a cell where there is no orange.

 ## `if` Statements
 In Python, we can program a conditional instruction using an `if` statement.
-Let's write the conditional instruction, "if there is an orange in your cell, pick the orange" in Python:
+As an example, let's write the conditional instruction, "if there is an orange in your cell, pick the orange" in Python:

 _Python Code_
 ```python